 Everyone likes to be waken up by the nice aroma of freshly ground, hot coffee.
 Can the We-Mo supported, Mr. Coffee Wi-Fi Enabled Smart Coffee Brewer do that?
 We decided to get our hands on one and see what this home automation beast can do.

 Set to find the best coffee brewed via automated makers, we decided to take a look at the Mr. Coffee Wi-Fi Enabled smart coffee maker.
 With high expectations, we were a bit underwhelmed when we first got our hands on the product and the price tag did shock us a little bit.
 But armed with the idea to make our coffee brewing experience part of the home automation ecosystem in our homes, we tested the product for a full week.
 Granted, the results weren’t that surprising.
 Those who are enthusiasts of the We-Mo ecosystem of devices might be interested, but let’s first share our opinion to let you make your purchasing choice.
-We decided to review this piece as part of our best small smart home appliances of 2017 review piece.
+We decided to review this piece as part of our best small smart home appliances review piece.

 A Classic Design for a Smarter Home